Gerasimov94/star-wars-app/README.md

 ## Credits

-This project was created by Your Name and is licensed under the MIT License (https://opensource.org/licenses/MIT).
+This project was created by Gerasimov Alexey and is licensed under the MIT License (https://opensource.org/licenses/MIT).

 ## Contact